spryker/spryker-docs/docs/ca/dev/preparation-for-going-live.md

 * Daily sending limit: 50.000 emails.
 * Sending limit messages per second: 14.

-PaaS nonproduction email service has the following quotas:
+PaaS non-production email service has the following quotas:
 * Daily sending limit: 200 emails.
 * Sending limit messages per second: 1

-Note that recipients of emails need to be individually [verified](/docs/cloud/dev/spryker-cloud-commerce-os/verify-email-addresses.html) for nonproduction systems.
+Recipients of emails need to be individually [verified](/docs/ca/dev/verify-email-addresses.html) for non-production systems.

 Reach out to [Spryker Support](/docs/scos/user/intro-to-spryker/support/getting-support.html) if these are not sufficient to support your use case.